roebssie/Box_Flasher/reports/QUICKSTART.md

 ## Step 3: Deploy to Target Device

 ### Prerequisites:
-- Target device running CoreELEC/LibreELEC with SSH enabled
+- Target device running Armbian (Ophub) with SSH enabled
 - Network connectivity to the device
 - Know the device's IP address